ampproject/amphtml/contributing/building-an-amp-extension.md

 If test on localhost, use the command `AMP.toggleExperiment(id, true/false)` to enable.

-## Example of Using your Extension
+## Example of using your extension

 This is optional but it greatly helps users to understand and demo how your element works and provides an easy start-point for them to